erikaduan/r_tips/NHMRC_analysis_2018.md

 Introduction
 ============

 The NHMRC releases funding outcomes every year and these can be accessed [here](https://nhmrc.gov.au/funding/data-research/outcomes-funding-rounds).
-We can use this data to search for **interesting trends** like:
+We can use this data to analyse **interesting trends** like:

 -   Differences in funding per state/ institution
 -   Research topic diversity per state/institution